The Law and Oil Exploration in Namibia

 Both Namibia and Canada, the exploration company’s country of origin, are parties to the Paris Climate Agreement, which expects its members to develop actions that will cut fossil fuel emissions.
 By implication this means investing less in the fossil fuel industry and more in renewable and climate-friendly energy sources.
 The development of an oil field near the Okavango Delta would appear to be contrary to the spirit of this Agreement, which is directed toward less investment in the global fossil fuel extraction industry.

-Probono articles on the topic
+Probono articles on the topic.

 National Geographic posted various articles: